maniatic0/INFOMGP-Final/README.md

 ***************/
 ```

 The description of the function will tell you what exactly you need to put in.
+In some functions, you will have to complete parts you already did in the first practical (to avoid "spoilers")---it's a simple copy and paste (if you did it correctly the last time).

 ###Input

-The program is loaded by giving a TXT file that describes the scene as an argument to the executable.
-The file should be in the `data` subfolder, which is automatically discovered by the CMake.
-The format of the file is:
+The TXT file that describes the scene, where you have several examples in the`data` subfolder, is the same.
+For completeness, the format of the file is:

 ```
 #num_objects